gato365/emandoesgato365/content/post/2022-03-21-getting-used-to-github/index.md

 - Click Developer settings (bottom on the left of Screen)
 - Click on Personal access tokens
 - Click Generate new token
-- Type 'personal key for R Studio' or something relating to what you are doing with github and R Studio
+- Type personal key for R Studio' or something relating to what you are doing with github and R Studio
 - Set Expiration Date (three months)
 - Click the repo check box (there are many others but this is the only one needed for our purposes)
 - Click Generate Token